How To Stop A Puppy From Barking In His Crate At Night

 This post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post.

 Crate training a puppy is an exercise in patience (with Stetson it certainly was).

 If there’s one thing I’ve learned as a guide dog puppy raiser it’s how to crate train a puppy.

-I’ve been raising puppies now for the over ten years and I’ve now raised 11 total puppies
+I’ve been raising puppies now for over fifteen years and I’ve now raised seventeen total puppies.

 Stetson, my first guide dog puppy was very stubborn and hated his crate.